 We keep our members informed three ways.
 We publish the Turtle Bay Newsletter, which is mailed to members quarterly.
 The TBA bulletin board, used to post important notices of interest to the community, is prominently displayed on Second Avenue between 48th and 49th Streets.
 We maintain this website, which has broadened our outreach and expanded the information we bring to our members.

-We also maintain an active agenda of annual events, including our “Love Thy Neighborhood” Valentine Party, our annual Turtle Bay Street Fair, Night Out Against Crime, Town Hall Meetings, and a holiday toy collection for needy children.
+We also maintain an active agenda of annual events, including our “Love Thy Neighborhood” Valentine Party, our annual Turtle Bay Street Fair, Night Out Against Crime, Town Hall Meetings, and a Holiday Toy/Gift Collection for needy children.
 Plus an occasional outing just for the fun of it!

 The greater our numbers, the stronger your voice.
 Join us!!